PTK

 Post Op

 The immediate post-operative care of PTK is concentrated on healing the epithelial defect.
-We monitor the bandage contact lens fit and typically don’t remove it until we are sure there is no epithelial defect.
+We monitor the bandage contact lens fit and typically don’t remove it until there is no epithelial defect.
 A bandage contact lens that is too tight can cause more discomfort to the patient, while a loose contact lens can make it more difficult for the epithelium to heal.

-Prednisolone acetate 1%:1 drop QID for one week, then 1 drop BID for 1 week.
+Prednisolone acetate 1%: 1 drop QID for one week, then 1 drop BID for 1 week.

 Acuvail: as needed for pain with a maximum of BID for 3 days.
 DO NOT use for more than 3 days.

-Protocol for Delay Epithelial Closure:
+Protocol for Delay In Epithelial Closure:

 Reduce Steroid: Pred.
 Acetate 1% BID